Jesterhearts/hop-hash/README.md

 ### Sizing and Padding
 Table sizes are always a power of two, allowing for fast bitwise masking (`hash & mask`) to determine an item's root bucket instead of a slower modulo operation.
-An additional pad of `HOP_RANGE` (16) buckets is added to the end of the table to allow the final neighborhood to span a full 16 buckets without needing complex and expensive wrapping logic.
+An additional pad of `HOP_RANGE` (8) buckets is added to the end of the table to allow the final neighborhood to span a full 8 buckets without needing complex and expensive wrapping logic.

-### Overflow Handling
-In the rare event that an entry cannot be placed within its neighborhood (e.g., due to extreme hash collisions), it is stored in a separate overflow vector.
-This is a safety measure to avoid an infinite resize loop and out-of-memory errors in the face of pathological hash inputs.
-The odds of this overflow being used with a decent hash function are effectively zero.

 ## Limitations

 - **Hash Function Dependency**: Performance is highly dependent on the quality of the hash function.
   A poor hash function can lead to increased collisions and degrade performance.
-That being said, this table design is more resilient to poor hash functions than many other designs.
 - **Memory Usage**: The table's capacity grows in powers of two and is not optimized for very small data sets due to a minimum reservation size (a minimum of 272 entries for 16-way, 144 for 8-way).
 - **Key Constraints**: The `Eq` and `Hash` implementations for keys must be consistent.

-## Implementation Notes & Quirks
-- **Load Factor Choice**: The table doesn't support a load factor of 87.5% (7/8).
-While easy to implement, it showed no significant benchmark impact, so the slightly higher memory usage was not deemed worth it.

 ## A Note on Benchmarks